-The Great Bustard has been considered a game species in most countries within its range and many authors consider that poaching has been a critical factor in the decline of the population at the level of taking at that time, when accounting for the sensitivity of the population to small increases in adult mortality.
-Therefore, hunting has now been officially banned in all range states.
+The Great Bustard was considered a game species in most countries within its range and many authors consider that poaching was a critical factor in the decline of the population at the level of taking at that time, when accounting for the sensitivity of the population to small increases in adult mortality.
+Therefore, hunting has now been officially banned in all Range States.
 In most countries, introduction of a hunting ban has been followed by temporary (e.g. Hungary) or sustained population growth (e.g. Spain) depending on the impact of other factors influencing the population (Palacin and Alonso 2008; Sterbetz 1978).
-Despite the legal ban, poaching still occurs to some extent.
-In some countries, such as Russia, Ukraine and Turkey, even organised forms advertised through the Internet occur.
-The importance of this threat is assessed as low for the entire population, but possible medium in the abovementioned countries.
+Despite the legal ban, poaching still occurs to some extent mostly when migrating / wintering.
+In some countries, such as the Russian Federation and Ukraine, even organized forms advertised through the Internet occur.
+The importance of this threat is assessed as low for the entire population, but possible medium in the above-mentioned countries.